atafs/201702-perl-snippet/README.md

 perl code to manage legacy code

 ## How to install CPAN modules
-Solve the error: '[error] Can't locate JSON/WebToken.pm in @INC'
+Solve the error: 'Can't locate <Module::Name>.pm in @INC'

 In the vm, run in the terminal:
 - cpan App::cpanminus